watir/watirbook/installation-xp.md

     Successfully installed firewatir-1.8.0
     8 gems installed

 To drive Firefox, it has to be installed.
-You can get it at http://www.mozilla.com/en-US/firefox.
+You can get it at [mozilla.com/en-US/firefox](http://www.mozilla.com/en-US/firefox).
 Current version is 3.6.

 You also need Firefox extension that allows firewatir gem to control Firefox.
-Go to http://watir.com/installation/ and click link *Windows plugin for Firefox 3.6* if you have Firefox 3.6, or appropriate link if you have other version.
+Go to [watir.com/installation](http://watir.com/installation/) and click link *Windows plugin for Firefox 3.6* if you have Firefox 3.6, or appropriate link if you have other version.
 (There is no plugin for Firefox 4.
 Watir-webdriver gem can drive Firefox 4.)

 ![Firefox prevented this site (watir.com) from asking you to install software on your computer.][xp-firefox-jssh]\

+*Firefox prevented this site (watir.com) from asking you to install software on your computer*

 Firefox will say *Firefox prevented this site (watir.com) from asking you to install software on your computer.* Click button *Allow* and then *Install Now*.

 ![Install Now][xp-firefox-jssh-install]\

+*Restart Firefox to complete your changes*

 Firefox will now say *Restart Firefox to complete your changes.* Click button *Restart Firefox*.
 Close Firefox when it restarts.

 ![Restart Firefox][xp-firefox-restart]\

+*Restart Firefox*

 This was a bit complicated then installing driver for Internet Explorer.
 Let's see if everything works.
 Open IRB with `irb`: